-An interactive tool for cut-away and ghosting visualizations has been recently proposed by Bruckner [BG05, BVG05].
+An interactive tool for cut-away and ghosting visualizations has been recently proposed by Bruckner [3, 4].
 The tool is denoted as VolumeShop and it is an interactive system which features advanced manipulation techniques and illustrative rendering techniques to generate interactive illustrations directly from the volumetric data.
-The system is using latest-generation texturemapping hardware to perform interactive rendering using various kinds of rendering styles.
-It implements a multivolume concept to enable individual manipulations of each volume part.
+The system is using latest-generation texture-mapping hardware to perform interactive rendering applying various kinds of rendering styles.
+It implements a multi-volume concept to enable individual manipulations of each volume part.
 The segmentation of the volumetric objects can be done directly via 3D painting.
-Apart from importancedriven visualization resulting into cut-away and ghosted views, VolumeShop features a label management to introduce basic descriptions for the visualized data.
+Apart from importance-driven visualization resulting into cut-away and ghosted views, VolumeShop features a label management to introduce basic descriptions for the visualized data.
 To focus at a particular feature, this feature can be moved from its original spatial position.
 To indicate its original spatial position it is possible to display a ghost there, or add additional markers such as fanning or arrows.
+Some ghosted visualizations generated using VolumeShop are shown in Figure 8.